-When a pair of the M700/5's main channels are bridged, they will deliver 200W x 1 into a 4 ohm load or 150W x 1 into an 8 ohm load.
+When a pair of channels are bridged, they will deliver 200W x 1 into a 4 ohm load or 150W x 1 into an 8 ohm load.
 Operating a pair of bridged channels into a load lower than 4 ohms is not recommended.

-A bridged pair of channels requires that both channels in the pair receive input.
-You must connect the mono or stereo source signal to both the left and right inputs the bridged channel pair.
+Because a bridged pair of channels requires that both channels receive input, you need to connect both left and right inputs to the source unit.
 Connection of only one input will result in reduced power output, increased distortion and can cause the amplifier to overheat.

 Do not do this!